open-resources/dash_curriculum/tutorial/part1/chapter3.md

 ![colored_app](../assets/p1_c3/app_colored.png)

 We see there are 4 rows with columns of various `widths` which contain components.
+Make sure that the total amount of column `width` within each row **never surpasses 12**.

-The `widths` of all components in a row should not be greater than **12 columns** or the components will overlap.
-You can play around with the `width` value of the column to see how it changes the app layout.
+  * Play around with the `width` value of the column containing the dropdown and slider to see how it changes the app layout.
+  * Try to move the button to be in the same row as the Checklist and RadtioItem

 ```{admonition} Note
 - The colors above are for demonstration purposes, you will not see them in your local dashboard